-Other parts, like the exact value of the bandgap $E_g$ , the diffusion constant $D_p$ or diffusion length $L_p$ are macroscopic phenomena, we can't expect them to be 100 true.
-The values would be based on measurement, but not always exact, and maybe, if you rotate your diode, they would be different.
+Other parts, like the exact value of the bandgap E_g , the diffusion constant D_p or diffusion length L_p are macroscopic phenomena, we can't expect them to be 100 % true.
+The values would be based on measurement, but not always exact, and maybe, if you rotate your diode 90 degrees on the integrated circuit, the values could be different.